timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-01-12
+# Objectives for Today 2022-01-13

-- Creating / finding emotes for some form of player to player communication.
-- More stuff on Rally of Rockets.
+- Rally of Rockets keep away mode
-- Meetings in the afternoon, likely stopping around 11 or 12.
+- Create a trophy pickup for when nobody has a trophy.
+- Show which car has the trophy when someone does.
+- Give that person points as they hold the trophy.

 **Goal**